-The lease agreements of the REIT with SIPCOR and CAMPCOR requires monthly rentals equivalent to the higher of a guaranteed base lease or a percentage ranging from 0.50% to 26.90% of the lessee's annual revenue (see Notes 6 and 7).
-In 2023 and 2022, rentals based on the guaranteed base lease are higher than the rentals calculated based on the variables rates except for the rental income from the Candanay Property (see Note 7).
-In 2023 and 2022, rental income from such property amounted toP105.6 million and P180.7 million, respectively, determined based on 26.59% of the revenue derived from such lease in each year.
+The lease agreements of the REIT with SIPCOR and CAMPCOR require monthly rentals equivalent to the higher of a guaranteed base lease or a percentage ranging from 0.50% to 26.90% of the lessee's annual revenue (see Notes 6, 7 and 10).
+In 2024 and 2023, rentals based on the guaranteed base lease are higher than the rentals calculated based on the variables rates except for the rental income from Candanay Property and Lazi Property (see Note 10).
+The rental income from such properties is determined based on 26.59% and 8.41% of the revenue derived from the lease, respectively.
+The amounts recognized as rental income from such properties are shown below.